keystonejs/keystone-classic/docs/guides/API-File-Image-Uploads.md

 ```

 A lot of the additional fields like `alt1`, or `category` are metadata
-and may be unnessessary for your purposes.
+and may be unnecessary for your purposes.
 I put them in the model as
 suggestions.
 Feel free to take them out, and it won't hurt anything if
 you leave them in